AkaiGameDev/GenLang/README.md

 # GenLang
-Procedural language generation for games
+## Procedural language generation for games

+GenLang is a project to procedurally generate constructed (human) languages, AKA a conlangs.

 ## Quick Start